-This case study is an investigation of a fictitious E. coli O157:H7 outbreak in the summer of 2014 from the federal perspective, with cases in Manitoba, Saskatchewan, Alberta, and British Columbia.
+This case study is an investigation of a fictitious Salmonella Newport outbreak from the federal perspective, with cases in multiple provinces across Canada.

 The overall objectives of this case study are:

 - To demonstrate tools and resources that can be used for enteric outbreak investigations, and

 - To provide an example of how multi-jurisdictional enteric outbreaks may be investigated from the federal perspective.

 This case study is divided into four modules:

 - Module 1: Cluster detection and initial investigation

 - Module 2: Hypothesis generation

 If at any point you wish to navigate to a different section of the case study, a ‘Site Map’ is available for this purpose and contains links to each page.
 The Site Map may be accessed by clicking on the link at the bottom of the page.